Apply to IDSVA. Applicants must hold an MFA, or a master’s level degree in a related field.

 How To Apply

 Step 1: Fill out the initial online application.
-Once we receive your online application, admissions advisor Molly Davis will contact you and will be available to assist with steps 2-3 of the application process, listed below.
-When your application file is complete, you will be contacted to schedule your admissions interview by phone with a member of the admissions committee.
+Molly Davis, Director of Admissions, will be in touch, and will be available to assist with steps 2-3 of the application process, listed below.
+Molly can also arrange for applicants to speak with a faculty member and a current student or alumni.

-- Optional: ten to twenty images or other documentation of creative practice.
-Submit as thumb-drive, Google Drive folder or link to website
+Optional: ten to twenty images or other documentation of creative practice.
+Submit as a Google Drive folder or link to website

-Step 3: Send, or arrange for your academic institutions to send, official sealed copies of undergraduate and graduate transcripts to:
+Step 4: Arrange for your academic institutions to send official sealed copies of undergraduate and graduate transcripts to:

 IDSVA Admissions Committee

-To apply for financial aid: If you would like to be considered for an IDSVA scholarship, fill out the Free Application for Federal Student Aid (FAFSA), and enter the IDSVA school code: G41888.
+To apply for financial aid: fill out the Free Application for Federal Student Aid (FAFSA), and enter the IDSVA school code: G41888.
+If accepted, your completed application file will be forwarded to the Scholarship Committee.
+You will also be eligible for Federal Student Loans.

 Statement on Discrimination: IDSVA is committed to basing judgments concerning the admission, education, and employment of individuals upon their qualifications and abilities and affirmatively seeks to attract to its faculty, staff and student body qualified persons of diverse backgrounds.
 In accordance with this policy and as delineated by federal and Maine law, IDSVA does not discriminate in admissions, educational programs, or employment against any individual on account of that individual’s sex, race, color, religion, age, handicap or national or ethnic origin; nor does IDSVA discriminate on the basis of sexual orientation.